The 5AT Project

-The 5AT Project aimed to go one important and potentially vital step further, namely to build the first new steam locomotive incorporating all the proven technical advances that have been developed since 1960 in order to generate the power, speed, range and reliability that will be needed to maintain an ongoing presence for steam traction on the main line rail network of the future.
+The 5AT Project aimed to go a step further, namely to build the first new steam locomotive incorporating all the proven technical advances that have been developed since 1960 in order to generate the power, speed, range and reliability that may one day be needed to maintain an ongoing presence for steam traction on the main line rail network of the future.

 The 5AT Group

 The 10 years spent by the 5AT Group in the planning and promotion of the 5AT Project have not been in vain.
 Indeed, the group is continuing in the pursuit of its goal of maintaining a future presence for steam traction on main and heritage rail lines, through the application of technical improvements that will increase locomotive performance and reliability, reduce both carbon and spark emissions, and minimize operating and maintenance costs.